oneapi-src/oneDNN/source/ops/matrix/MatMul_1.rst

 * *transpose_a*

   * **Description**: transposes dimensions *ROW_INDEX_DIM* and *COL_INDEX_DIM*
-    of the 1st input; 0 means no transpose, 1 means transpose
+    of the 1st input; False means no transpose, True means transpose
   * **Range of values**: False or True
   * **Type**: boolean
   * **Default value**: False